CPK Insurance

 • South Carolina commercial auto minimum liability is $25,000/$50,000/$25,000, so tree service vehicles used for jobs, hauling, or crew transport should be reviewed against those limits.

-• South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting yard space, shop space, or office space.
+• Most commercial leases in South Carolina require proof of general liability coverage, which can matter when renting yard space, shop space, or office space.

 • Tree service businesses should confirm that hired auto and non-owned auto coverage are included or available if employees use vehicles not titled to the business for job-related travel.